JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-connect-to-apis.md

 DI framework allows injecting dependencies into components based on the current environment.

 Any DI framework that supports Kotlin Multiplatform can help you inject different dependencies for different platforms.
 We don't recommend a specific framework.
-Use the one that bests suits your needs.
+Use the one that best suits your needs.

 For example, [Koin](https://insert-koin.io/) is a dependency injection framework that supports Kotlin Multiplatform: